Square: Related topics

+Many theorems involve squares.
 The Finsler–Hadwiger theorem states that for two squares $ABCD$ and $AB'C'D'$, the center of both squares and the midpoint of $BD'$ and $B'D$ form a third square.
 This theorem can be applied repeatedly to prove van Aubel's theorem, that the centers of four squares constructed on the sides of a quadrilateral form a midsquare quadrilateral.
 A square cannot be dissected into an odd number of equal-area triangles, a result of Monsky's theorem.
+Cross's theorem or Vecten's theorem states that, for a triangle formed by the sides of three squares, and connecting the squares' vertices to form another three triangles, all triangles have the same area.